-Guy Fawkes Day, a day originally meant to celebrate the failed assassination attempt by a group of 13 conspirators looking to supplant King James I by blowing up the House of Lords.
-Today the most prominent incarnation of the Fawkes ideology (or at least the Fawkes likeness) is associated with the loosely-knit hacker collective known as Anonymous.
+Guy Fawkes Day, was a day originally meant to celebrate the failed assassination attempt by a group of 13 conspirators looking to supplant King James I by blowing up the House of Lords.
+Today, the most prominent incarnation of the Fawkes ideology (or at least the Fawkes likeness) is associated with the loosely-knit hacker collective known as Anonymous.

 Earlier this week, Anonymous announced that on November 5th (Guy Fawkes Day) it would “march on The Houses of Parliament peacefully and unarmed”.
 Then came a series of attacks against high-profile Internet sites, all of which were immediately attributed to Anonymous by media outlets.
 The list of victims included PayPal, Symantec, a Lady Gaga fan site, NBC, Saturday Night Live, and NBC Sports.

 Tens of thousands of records containing personally identifiable information (PII) were released, en masse, with the attackers communicating that the data was indeed sensitive information from their target.
 Anonymous, or at least some individuals who claim association with the group, did claim responsibility for some of the attacks.
 After the media spun their initial knee-jerk reactions, the truth began to unfold.

 According to the New York Times, “although Anonymous’ claims went viral on Twitter and were picked up by several media outlets, it appears the attack on PayPal never happened.
 The 28,000 passwords actually belonged to ZPanel, a free open source hosting site.”